OpenSPP/documentation/docs/glossary.rst

    Beneficiary operations management
        Stage along the :term:`social protection<social protection>` :term:`delivery chain<delivery chain>` that involves the activity of continuously engaging and collecting :term:`information<information>` from the field or other sources (such as other databases), which is then processed through a set of protocols, recorded, and used to make decisions.
-This simple pattern of engaging, collecting, processing, and deciding is the common thread that ties together the set of activities that occur continuously in the implementation of a program. :term:`beneficiary<beneficiary>` operations management includes three main functions, which are implemented simultaneously: :term:`beneficiary<beneficiary>` data management, monitoring of :term:`conditionalities<conditionalities>`, and implementation of a mechanism for the redress of :term:`grievance<grievance>`.
+This simple pattern of engaging, collecting, processing, and deciding is the common thread that ties together the set of activities that occur continuously in the implementation of a program. :term:`beneficiary<beneficiary>` operations management includes three main functions, which are implemented simultaneously: beneficiary data management, monitoring of :term:`conditionalities<conditionalities>`, and implementation of a mechanism for the redress of :term:`grievance<grievance>`.

        | 🇫🇷 Gestion des opérations des bénéficiaires
        | 🇪🇸 Gestión de las operaciones de los beneficiarios